 - Consider your customers and whether it will look professional that your work emails come from a Gmail account, or that some Google Sheet and Doc functionality is not compatible with more commonly used programs.
 It’s a saving, but at what cost?

-To further discuss cloud email solutions for you and your business please contact us – we’ll be happy to find you the right solution.
+To discuss and get quotes on cloud email solutions for your business please contact us.